Oct 31, 2021, 2:00 am

 Sunday, April 4, 2021, 3:00:00 am local daylight time instead.

-Sunrise and sunset will be about 1 hour later on Apr 4, 2021 than the day before.
-There will be more light in the evening.
+Sunrise and sunset were about 1 hour later on Apr 4, 2021 than the day before.
+There was more light in the evening.

 Back 1 hour